|QUICK FACTS ON GAIL RAMSAY|

 Perhaps no season was as dramatic or rewarding as the 2008-09 season, when Princeton won its third straight Howe Cup championship and its second Ivy League title in three seasons.
 Princeton went undefeated again, but needed a 3-2 comeback win from All-America Neha Kumar in the regular season finale to defeat Harvard 5-4 and win the Ivy League title.
 At the Howe Cup championships, Princeton won back-to-back nailbiters to win the title; in the semifinal, Kaitlin Sennatt fought off a match ball for a 10-9 win in the fifth game to send the Tigers to a 5-4 win over Trinity.
 In the final, both All-America standout Amanda Siebert and Nikki Sequeira recorded 3-2 comeback wins to send Princeton past Harvard by another 5-4 score.

-Ramsay, who has served as the president of the Women's College Squash Association, will enter her 21st year as the head coach of women’s squash at Princeton with an outstanding 197-62 career record.
-Besides winning three Howe Cups in the last decade, as well as the 2007, 2009 and 2013 Ivy League championships, she also guided the Tigers to back-to-back national championships at the Howe Cup in 1998 and 1999 and has coached the individual national champion four times (Katherine Johnson in 1997; Julia Beaver in 1999, 2000 and 2001).
+Ramsay, who has served as the president of the Women's College Squash Association, will enter her 22nd year as the head coach of women’s squash at Princeton with an outstanding 209-66 career record.
+Besides her team success, she has coached the individual national champion four times (Katherine Johnson in 1997; Julia Beaver in 1999, 2000 and 2001).

 Ramsay, whose teams have annually been among the top Howe Cup challengers, took the Tigers to the 1998 national title and ended Harvard’s five-year run at the event.
 She also led Princeton to the 1998 Ivy League title, its first since 1991, in a magical undefeated season for the Tigers.